Today I’m going to show you five proven ways for how to make money on LinkedIn.

 Then, you can sell your products and services to them via the email list, safe in the knowledge that this list is totally under your control.

-I’ve tried most of these myself (with the exception of selling my own product, as I’m still building it).
+I’ve tried most of these myself (except selling my own product, as I’m still building it).
 I know for a fact that they’re highly effective.

 But the first step is building your LinkedIn audience.